koansys/jshint-v8/README.markdown

-Run jslint on command line fast (with v8 engine)
+Run jslint on the command line fast (with v8 engine)
 ================================================

 jslint-v8 is a modern and extreamly fast runner for the popular jslint